The LDL Program and Our Research Agenda

 The University of Illinois has a proud history of innovation in education.
 For over a century, the College of Education has been a world leader in educational research and thinking.
 As one of the top ranked education schools in the United States and the world, our graduate students have gone on to transform education on every continent.

 It was at the University of Illinois that the world’s first e-learning system was invented, PLATO, in 1959.
 We continue this proud tradition of research and development with the CGScholar program, funded by the Institute of Educational Sciences, US Department of Education, the National Science Foundation and the Bill and Melinda Gates Foundation.
 In joining the Learning Design and Leadership Program, you will be working with professors and graduate students who are active education researchers and innovators in a leading “Research One” university.
+Our most recent research explores new frontiers in Generative AI, now used as a “hands-on” experience in all our classes.

 This research-based learning ecosystem also assesses your work and measures your participation as you progress through each LDL course, across a number of elements that are represented in an analytics tool, accessible to the instructor and the course participant.
 CGScholar‘s Analytics app tracks aspects of learning across three domains, Knowledge, Focus and Help—our courses value and reward collaboration, peer-to-peer feedback, and shared knowledge making.